trishanku-org/heaven/README.md

-# Trishanku - Fork the Heavens
+# Triśaṅku - Fork the Heavens

 ![Triśaṅku logo](docs/images/logo/simple-small.png)